Lucas Dias (soccer, born 2003): Club career

 After signing his initial pro contract at age 16, he made his senior debut with Sporting B in a league match against Oriental Dragon in the third tier on May 29, 2021.
 In June 2021, he extended his contract with Sporting for an additional five years.
-He split the 2021-22 season between Sporting B in Liga 3 and Sporting U19, where he played in the UEFA Youth League.
-He scored his first goal for Sporting B on August 22, 2021 in a 1-0 victory against Caldas, earning man of the match honours.

-He made his debut for the first team on October 8, 2021 in a friendly against Torreense.
+He split the 2021–22 season between Sporting B in Liga 3 and Sporting U19, where he played in the UEFA Youth League.
+He scored his first goal for Sporting B on August 22, 2021, in a 1–0 victory against Caldas, earning man of the match honours.
+He made his debut for the Sporting first team on October 8, 2021, in a friendly against Torreense.
+He spent the 2022–23 season with the Sporting U23 in the national U23 league and was called up for a training session with the first team in April 2023.

+In February 2024, he joined Canadian Premier League club Cavalry FC on loan for the 2024 season.
+He made his debut for Cavalry on February 27, in a CONCACAF Champions Cup match against Orlando City SC.
+He departed the club at the end of June, upon the expiry of his loan, having made 15 appearances across all competitions, recording two assists.
+In September 2024, he was loaned to Liga 3 club 1º Dezembro for the 2024-25 season.

 International career

 Dias is eligible to represent both Canada and Portugal.

-He made his debut for the Portugal U16 team on November 29, 2018 against Denmark U16.
+He made his debut for the Portugal U16 team on November 29, 2018, against Denmark U16.

 In 2021, Dias was named to the Canada U23 team for the 2020 CONCACAF Men's Olympic Qualifying Championship at age 18.
 On March 19, 2021, he made his U23 debut against El Salvador U23.
 He made four appearances, as Canada failed to qualify after being defeated by Mexico U23 in the semi-finals.
 In May 2022, Dias was named to the 60-man preliminary squad for the Canada U20 for the 2022 CONCACAF U-20 Championship.